adobe/experience-platform-dsw-reference/recipes/tensorflow/samples/tensorflow/retail/README.md

 output schema and empty output dataset uploaded to the platform UI.
 For setting this up, use the bootstrap script within `/acp-data-services-dsw-reference/bootstrap` Get the tenant id from running the `Curl command to get the tenant id` and replace the value of the key `tenant_id` in `retail.config.json`
+Make sure to prepend the tenant id with `_` i.e. underscore.
 If you got the engine artifact from the bootstrap script, jump to the section `Video for Training, Scoring and Saving data`